Should you learn Git in a GUI or the command line?

 - Git GUI: GUI stands for Graphical User Interface.
 Git GUIs are programs that offer an interactive Git experience.
 You often get visualization of the state of your repository, commit history, and branches.
 Instead of writing your commands in a terminal, you can click on buttons and menu items.
 Git GUIs can be stand-alone applications like Github Desktop, Sourcetree, and GitKraken; Or they can be a part of a text editor or an Integrated Development Environment (IDE) like Visual Studio Code, Atom, and PyCharm.

 Now, back to the question:

-Learn Git CLI first.
+In my opinion you should learn Git CLI first.
 Here are 3 reasons why:

 Git CLI is the same in all environments and on all machines.
 As long as you have Git installed, you have access to Git CLI.
 Same cannot be said of the GUIs.
-You might not be able to install them due to IT policies or they might not be available for your operating system.
+You might not be able to install them due to IT policies, or they might not be available for your operating system.

 Another benefit of CLI over GUIs is the completeness of the Git experience.
 All Git features are covered by the CLI.
 However, not all GUIs cover all Git features.

-You are more likely to get help online if you ask a question using Git CLI terminology than using a specific Git GUI terminology.
+You are more likely to get help online if you ask a question using the Git CLI terminology than using a specific Git GUI terminology.
 On top of that, most Git GUIs have bad or non-existing documentation.

 Git CLI is not perfect though!
 There are areas where Git GUIs are superior to the CLI.

 pleasing and interactive experience.
 You can look at the commit history, you can click on each commit and

 git log shown in the terminal can be hard to grasp for a beginner.

 Another area where Git GUIs have an advantage is in showing diffs.
-The

 I personally prefer a side-by-side diff.
 I just open VSCode and look at the diff there.